She/Her/Hers/Herself

 In Wales, minority ethnic teachers only make up 1.3% of the education workforce (Education Workforce Council 2021), which does not reflect the diversity of the nation, where 12.9% of pupils are ethnic minorities (StatsWales 2021).
 Minority ethnic pupils in Wales are therefore unlikely to be taught by a teacher who looks like them.

-My research aims to investigate the experience of ethnic minorities in the teaching workforce in Wales, which will help inform policies to bring more racial diversity to the sector.
+My research aims to investigate the experience of ethnic minorities in the teaching workforce in Wales, which will help inform policies to bring more racial diversity to the sector and foster an anti-racist education system as a whole.
 My research is grounded in the Critical Race Theory (CRT) framework, which foregrounds and accounts for the role of racism at education institutions, centres the experience of ethnic minorities, and rejects the deficit narrative that blames racial inequalities on deficits within ethnic minorities.

 My MSc dissertation focused on the experience of Initial Teacher Education (ITE) for minority ethnic trainee teachers in Wales, who only account for 4.8% of all trainee teachers in the nation in 2020/21 (StatsWales 2022).
 My research questions were: